Updated: September 2017

 For the most part, it appears as if they are primarily relying on their domain authority, internal linking, and simply having a relevant article.

-After all, each of the top ranking articles only has a few external links.
+After all, many of the top ranking articles only has a few external links.

 While I wouldn’t say this is a slam dunk, I definitely have some ideas.